DavidJKTofan/davidjktofan.me/content/post/ddos-attacks/index.md

 At the Layer 3, the Protocol Data Unit (PDU) is called **Packet** (of about 1 KBS to 1.5 KBS).
 Packets consists of **control information** and user data (payload).
 Control information provides data for delivering the payload (e.g., source and destination network addresses, error detection codes, or sequencing information).

+Here you can get some insights into the latest [DDoS Attack Trends](https://radar.cloudflare.com/notebooks/ddos-2021-q3) (published every quarter).

 ## DDoS Protection